Wrathchild America: History

 Wrathchild was formed in 1978 by high school friends, Shannon Larkin, Kevin Keller, and Terry Carter.
 Keller met Carter after school in band class and was asked to join up with his friend Larkin.
 They had a band at the time named "Atlantis".
 Ralph "Rat" Tillman and Max "Tuck" McDonald soon joined and changed the name to Tyrant and then later to Wrathchild.
-Brad was recruited by Kevin Keller by throwing business cards at him while he was performing with his band "Ratzalad".
+Brad was recruited by Kevin Keller by throwing business cards at him while he was performing with his band Ratzalad.
 John Turner was soon hired from his band "The Shift".
 Wrathchild was a renowned live act in the mid to late 1980s all across the U.S. when they were known simply as Wrathchild.
 After years of touring, playing gigs, and hard work, the band finally was signed to a major label in 1988 thanks in large part to the dedicated work of Chip Seligman.
-However, a British glam metal band with the same name, Wrathchild, sued and forced the delay of the debut release.
-The band amended their name by adding America, and their debut album Climbin' the Walls peaked at No. 190 on the Billboard 200.
-Their second album, 3-D (1991), coincided with the decline of the thrash metal scene and did not chart, although the album did spawn two music videos that received regular airplay on MTV's Headbangers Ball ("Spy" and "Surrounded By Idiots").
-The band members had mud thrown at them for the filming of the Surrounded By Idiots video.
-During its existence, the band toured or played selected shows with such bands as Slayer, Exodus, Testament, Annihilator, Pantera, Nuclear Assault, Armored Saint, Gang Green, Voivod, Vio-lence, Chris Poland and Dark Angel, among others.
-Around 1992, Wrathchild America was dropped from Atlantic Records and changed its name to Souls at Zero and revamped its style and approach.
+However, despite having completed their debut album Climbin' the Walls in May of that year, a British glam metal band with the same name, Wrathchild, sued and forced the delay the album's release.
+The band amended their name by adding America, and Climbin' the Walls, finally released in August 1989, peaked at No. 190 on the Billboard 200.
+Their second album, 3-D (1991), coincided with the decline of the thrash metal scene and did not chart, although it did spawn two music videos that received regular airplay on MTV's Headbangers Ball ("Spy" and "Surrounded by Idiots").
+During its existence, the band toured or played selected shows with such bands as Metallica, Slayer, Exodus, Testament, Annihilator, Pantera, Nuclear Assault, Armored Saint, Gang Green, Voivod, Vio-lence, Chris Poland and Dark Angel, among others.
+Around 1992, Wrathchild America was dropped from Atlantic Records, and changed its name to Souls at Zero and revamped its style and approach.